Nastik2021/Scheduler/README.md

 Interview Scheduler is a Single Page Application for tracking students' interviews built with React.
 The App utilizes the built-in and custom hooks and allows users to add, edit and delete appointments in real time.

 ## Screenshots

+### Page displaying all the available appointments for the week
 !["Main page"](https://github.com/Nastik2021/Scheduler/blob/master/docs/main-page.png)
+### Adding a new appointment by typing your name and selecting an interviewer
 !["Adding a new appointment"](https://github.com/Nastik2021/Scheduler/blob/master/docs/adding-appt.png)
+### Deleting an existing booked interview appointment
 !["Deleting an appointment"](https://github.com/Nastik2021/Scheduler/blob/master/docs/deleting-appt.png)